 A few of the panelists and speakers: David Bensadoun of Aldo, Peter Simons of La Maison Simons, Chantal Levesque of Shan, PKP of Quebecor, Mahée Paiement, plus reps from companies like Lightspeed, Cossette and Ricardo Media.

 But for a crash course in the future of retail, Charles Desjardins of Absolunet stood out.
 He offered 10 e-comm trends of 2018 in 45 jam-packed minutes.
 Here they are:

 - The renaissance of bricks and mortar.
-Frank + Oak and Structube were examples of retailers using stores to support their online business.
+Frank + Oak and Structube were cited as examples of retailers using stores to support their online business.
 Interesting stat: 50 per cent of millennials prefer to shop in store at some point.
 And Kanuk, which has a cold room refrigerated to minus 25C in which to experience your potential new parka.

 - B2B is moving to B2C, with distributors bypassing the retailer and going directly to the consumer.

 - Virtual reality, from Ikea, Houzz and Amazon, which lets you place furniture in your living room virtually.

 - Retailers can now reliably measure the power of online research, and data can also tell them which ads worked.
 One stat cited by Desjardins: 82 per cent of consumers research a business; with 24 hours, 18 per cent of those make a purchase.

 - Mobile checkout is becoming less painful – and will reach 70 per cent of e-comm traffic by the end of this year.

 - Artificial intelligence can use a consumer’s data to personalize her online shopping experience.
 It’s like a familiar salesperson.
 Nextflix is a perfect example, catering movie picks to viewers based on past behaviour.